We independently select and share the products we love—and may receive a commission if you choose to buy.

 - Declining to re-latch

 - Showing open, relaxed hands.
 Look at your baby’s hands when they are done nursing.
 If they are clenched into fists they are likely still hungry, but if they are relaxed and open, they are likely full.

-Every baby is different, though.
+For week-by-week feeding guidelines, check Motherly’s baby feeding schedule.
+Remember, every baby is different.
 For specific recommendations for your baby, check with your pediatrician.

 When introducing a bottle to your baby, there seems to be a golden window between four and six weeks.
-Earlier than four weeks can cause nipple confusion, which may make them prefer a bottle over the breast because drinking from a bottle is easier.
+Some experts say that offering a bottle earlier than four weeks can cause nipple confusion, which may result in babies starting to prefer the bottle over the breast because drinking from a bottle is easier.

-It's worth noting that for cases when bottle feeding needs to be introduced earlier, some lactation consultants recommend using special newborn slow-flow nipples anytime you bottle-feed—even beyond the newborn phase—to restrict the flow of milk so that babies need to exert a similar level of effort for both bottle and breast.
+It’s worth noting that for cases when bottle feeding needs to be introduced earlier, some lactation consultants recommend using special newborn slow-flow nipples anytime you bottle-feed (what’s known as paced bottle feeding)—even beyond the newborn phase—to restrict the flow of milk so that babies need to exert a similar level of effort for both bottle and breast.

 When you do give the first bottle, if possible, ask your partner or a friend to feed your baby their first bottle.
 They are more likely to take it if they don’t think mama is around to feed them.

 If you’re choosing to supplement bottle-feeding but still want to use your own milk, pumping breast milk is a good option.